-You can sell tickets in advance as well as at the door—using a price range including adults, children under a certain age, and seniors is best—as well as raise money through auctioning off donated items.
+You can sell tickets in advance and at the door—using a price range including adults, children under a certain age, and seniors is best—as well as raise money by auctioning off donated items.
 Good items for auction are babysitting, yard work, anything “crafty,” and, if you’re fortunate enough to get local businesses involved, free services (think meals, spa treatments, car washes, and the like).

 By combining both vocational and career talents, couples can offer services outside of standard work hours to raise money.
-It’s worth freeing up some of your time to make this a priority—not only will it benefit you and your adoption efforts, it will benefit those to whom you provide your talents!
+It’s worth freeing up some of your time to make this a priority—not only will it benefit you and your adoption efforts, but it will also benefit those to whom you provide your talents!

 The cost of adoption is understandably a concern for many, but there are many creative ways of raising money for adoption that will make pursuing your dream that much easier.

-As the Chief Operating Officer (COO) of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
+As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.

 Since 2002, she has been helping pregnant women and others in crisis to learn more about adoption.
 Heather also trains and speaks nationwide to pregnancy clinics to effectively meet the needs of women who want to explore adoption for their child.
 Today, she continues to address the concerns women have about adoption and supports the needs of women who choose adoption for their child.